julianianni/shiftRx/backend/README.md

 2. generate a random jwt token with this cli
    `head -c 32 /dev/urandom | base64` and paste it on your .env file under the `JWT_SECRET` key

+3. Seed with dummy data if wanted `npm run seed`

 ## Installation

 ```bash